jyn514/jyn514.github.io/content/what-is-a-build-system-anyway.md

 Some examples of meta-build systems are CMake, meson, and autotools.
 ### VFS
 Advanced build systems can integrate with a **virtual file system** (VFS) to check-out source control files on-demand, rather than eagerly ([EdenFS](https://github.com/facebook/sapling?tab=readme-ov-file#ejdenfs)).
+A VFS can also persistently store **content hashes** and provide efficient **change detection** for files, avoiding the need for file watching or constant re-hashing.
 <!--
 ### orchestration
 It is common, especially in build systems that have [grown organically](https://nothingisnttrivial.com/vines.html), for build systems to wrap multiple other build systems.
 We call such a system, especially in the context of **continuous integration**, a **build orchestrator**.[^17] Usually orchestrators will have only a few “blessed” workflows, and not all features of the underlying tool will be exposed.